 2. Hideaway Pizza – Stillwater, OK

 The Hideaway is another popular joint that is right across the street from the OSU campus.
-Although there are other locations across Oklahoma and Arkansas, this location is the originally location and is run separately from all the others.
+Although there are other locations across Oklahoma and Arkansas, this location is the original location and is run separately from all the others.
 I went right after they opened at 11 AM and it quickly filled up.
 I went with a mini pizza with Italian sausage and onions.
 This was one of the best pizzas I have eaten in a long time.
 The crust had a nice crunchy texture and the sauce had a perfect blend of spices that gave it a unique but delicious flavor.